Ibellastar/tip-calculator/README.md

 Timeout:            0
 ```

-In order to complete the exercise all tests must pass.
+In order to complete the assignment all tests must pass.